Skip to content

 CodeQL/secret scanning coverageMissed code and credential risk before mergeValidate enablement across key repositoriesEnable by default and triage findings with ownership

-• Scope token rights per job, not globally where possible
+• Scope token rights per job, not globally, wherever possible

-• Remove unnecessary write scopes for build/test-only jobs
+• Remove write scopes from build and test jobs entirely

-• Separate deploy jobs from test jobs with stricter approval paths
+• Keep deployment jobs separate from test jobs with stricter approval paths

 Job TypeTypical Needed AccessHardening Notes